anotb/mass-rmv/README.md

 ### Running the Monitor

-After the initial setup, run the monitor script to start checking for appointments.
+Once your `.env` file is created, you can start the monitor.
 You'll be asked how frequently (in minutes) you want to check.

 ```bash
 python3 monitor.py